elambu91/esphome-transit-tracker/README.md

   # If true, headsign text will scroll if it doesn't fit
   scroll_headsigns: false

+  # Enable RTL (right-to-left) mode for Hebrew and other RTL languages
+  rtl_mode: false

   # List of stop and route IDs to track
   stops: